Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis: Theoretical Analysis

 The weighted KL makes the slack mass non-negotiable while keeping the real columns softly regularized.
 So low-cost correspondences are selected first, and ambiguous features can be safely left in the slack.
 The extended optimal plan is consistent with the original one, and the first $K$ columns of the extended solution align with the optimal plan of the UOT with curriculum mass problem.
 The proof is provided below.

-\myparagraph{Proof of Equivalence with UOT with Curriculum Mass.} In this section, we present the full proof that $\hat Q^\star$, which corresponds to the first $K$ columns of the extended optimal transport plan $\tilde Q^\star$, corresponds exactly to the optimal plan $Q^\star$ of the UOT with curriculum mass problem.
+\myparagraph{Proof of Equivalence with UOT with Curriculum Mass.} In this section, we present the full proof that $\hat Q^\star$, corresponding to the first $K$ columns of the extended optimal transport plan $\tilde Q^\star$, coincides with the optimal plan $Q^\star$ of the UOT with curriculum mass problem.

 \textit{Proof.} Assume the optimal extended plan is:

 The weighted KL penalty expands as: